There is no reason why downsizing your art need send you downmarket.

 But you don't need to take my word for it.
 There are also lots of precedents for the sale of small art - both historical and contemporary.

 Really Small Art – Indian and Islamic Miniatures

 When I was on a painting trip in India many moons ago, I was enthralled by a collection of miniature paintings depicting life in the royal courts or stories from Indian mythology.

 Indian miniatures are one of four regional schools of Islamic miniature painting – the other three being Arab, Persian, and Ottoman Turkish.

 The oldest preserved Islamic miniature paintings date from around the 1000 AD, but it was not until the 13th century that it became a significant genre, reaching its zenith in the 15th and 16th centuries.

-Islamic miniature paintings were usually created as part of a manuscript, as a frontispiece or an illustration, but drawings and individual paintings were also made whether as sketches or to be independent works of art intended to be placed in an album.
+Islamic miniature paintings were usually created as part of a manuscript, as a frontispiece or an illustration.
+But drawings and individual paintings were also made - whether as sketches, or independent works of art intended to be placed in an album.